Comprehensive two-dimensional gas chromatography: Sensitivity

 Another key aspect of GC x GC that can be highlighted is that the result from the refocusing in the 2D, which occurs during the modulation, causes a significant increase in sensitivity, when thermal modulators are used.
 The modulation process causes the chromatographic bands in GC × GC systems are 10-50 times closer than in 1D-GC, resulting in values for much better peak widths (FWHM Full Width Half Mass) between 50 ms to 500 ms, which requires detectors with fast response and small internal volumes.

-When traditional flow modulators are used, the higher flows used to release the analytes from the trap have a diluting effect and do not produce an increase in sensitivity (GC × GC-FID).
-Furthermore, as most mass spectrometers cannot handle the higher flows, a splitting device needs to be used, greatly reducing the amount of material reaching the MS (1/10th to 1/20th), thus causing a further loss of sensitivity.
+When traditional flow modulators are used, the higher flows used to release the analytes from the trap have a diluting effect and do not produce an increase in sensitivity (GC × GC-FID) in concentration-dependant detectors (e.g. ECD), however there can be an increase in mass-dependant detectors such as FID.
+As most mass spectrometers cannot handle higher flows from flow modulation a splitting device often needs to be used, greatly reducing the amount of material reaching the MS (1/10th to 1/20th), thus causing a further loss of sensitivity.